-Buffalo chicken thighs are a simple, delicious weeknight meal idea or great for meal prep!
-Made with just 5 ingredients, these buffalo chicken thighs are ready in under 30 minutes and require almost no prep!
+Baked buffalo chicken thighs are a simple, delicious weeknight meal idea or great for meal prep!
+Made with just 5 ingredients, these baked spicy chicken thighs are ready in under 30 minutes and require almost no prep!

 Great for serving with potatoes and veggies or shredding for tacos, salads, pizzas or stuffing in potatoes.

 - So easy to make – These buffalo chicken thighs are so simple, all you need to do is make the buffalo sauce and pour it over the chicken.
 Bake in a 400F oven for 25 minutes and dinner is done!

 - Great for meal prep or parties – You can easily double or triple this recipe to make a large batch at once, just be sure you use a big enough casserole dish so they chicken doesn’t overlap during baking.